-SBE completed SBE not completed \boxtimes
+SBE completed SBE not completed x

 The SBE covers a relatively large supply base area in order to capture the extensive list of suppliers within the supply base under one risk assessment.
-The supply base area falls within the Province of British Columbia, where all suppliers follow the same legislative requirements.
+The supply base area covers the Province of British Columbia, where all suppliers follow the same legislative requirements.
+The supply base evaluation excludes primary feedstock from private lands, secondary feedstock from remanufacturing facilities and minor amounts of feedstock from outside the supply base area.
 PREI does not receive 100% chain of custody claims on all fibre, thus the SBE was the most effective method to provide the highest percentage of SBP compliant claims on finished pellets.